cgay/protocol-buffers/documentation/source/design.rst

   over time won't be very difficult anyway.
 It's hard to imagine protobufs suddenly changing in some fundamental way that would require a rewrite.

-* We, and our users, can remain in our blissful non-C++ world.
+* The big one: We, and our users, can remain in our blissful non-C++ world.

 Implementation Strategy
 =======================